itsjoshuagraves/digitalgarden/content/tools/articles/better designer/index.md

 ---
 date: 2014-05-16
-link title: In which a nerd changes almost every part of his life to be better designer
 title: In which a nerd changes almost every part of his life to be better designer
 bookToc: true
 type: docs